jyoo980/haskell-fp/README.md

     map id [1..10]
 ```

-The conversion of the λ-abstraction into an equivalent function is an example of η-reduction, while moving from `id` to `(\x -> x)` would be an example of `η-abstraction`.
+The conversion of the λ-abstraction into an equivalent function is an example of η-reduction, while moving from `id` to `(\x -> x)` would be an example of η-abstraction.